 The aim is also to encourage those Chapters who have not yet made the change to the alternative form, to more easily adapt what is already widely practised and enjoyed.
 This alternative ritual involves more companions in the ceremony and I believe encourages greater delegation of the work.
-Interestingly, the 2013 Committee is proposing that a demonstration of the alternative exaltation ceremony form part of the bi-centenary celebrations, to be performed by the Metropolitan Grand Stewards demonstration Team in the Grand Temple on the morning of the special celebration Convocation in October 2013.
+Interestingly, the 2013 Committee is proposing that a demonstration of the alternative exaltation ceremony form part of the bicentenary celebrations, to be performed by the Metropolitan Grand Stewards demonstration Team in the Grand Temple on the morning of the special celebration Convocation in October 2013.

 Grand Rank should be regarded as a challenge to greater effort and as an incentive to shoulder greater responsibilities.
-Some of you already hold executive appointments in Metropolitan, the Provinces and the Districts.
+Some of you already hold executive appointments in the Metropolitan, Provinces and Districts.
 All of you, whether you hold these appointments or not, must remember the importance of training the next generation, which is precisely why the Mentoring Scheme has been set in motion.

-The Mentoring Scheme is designed eventually to mentor members at all stages of their Masonic progress.
+The Mentoring Scheme is designed eventually to mentor members at all stages of their masonic progress.
 Initially this will be especially for candidates during the three degrees and to encourage them to continue their progress into the Royal Arch.
-All Provinces now have a Provincial Grand Mentor who will be responsible for ensuring the selection of a mentoring coordinator in each Lodge.
-The mentoring coordinator, in turn, will select the member in the Lodge with the right personality and knowledge to actually do the mentoring of each individual.
-The Pro Grand Master announced yesterday to the Provincial and District Grand Masters the formation of a working party, under the chairmanship of the Grand Secretary, to look at for example, the selection of coordinators and mentors as well as guidelines to make sure that the messages are consistent.
+All Provinces now have a Provincial Grand Mentor who will be responsible for ensuring the selection of a mentoring coordinator in each lodge.
+The mentoring coordinator, in turn, will select the member in the lodge with the right personality and knowledge to actually do the mentoring of each individual.
+The Pro Grand Master announced to the Provincial and District Grand Masters the formation of a working party, under the chairmanship of the Grand Secretary, to look at for example, the selection of coordinators and mentors as well as guidelines to make sure that the messages are consistent.

 The aim is to have as many members as possible as ambassadors for Freemasonry.
 By ambassador I mean a member who not only lives as honest a life as possible, but also understands the meaning of the ritual and, importantly, is able and willing to talk about Freemasonry to family and friends.
 Talking openly about Freemasonry, as appropriate, is core to my philosophy, central to our communications strategy and essential to the survival of Freemasonry as a respected and relevant membership organisation.
 As Grand Officers I shall of course be relying upon you to give your full support to the Mentoring Scheme as it develops.